WukLab/FPGA-OS/README.md

 	  search `top.v`, `add_files` etc.
 	- Second solution, add files via Vivado GUI, and then use `write_project_tcl` again to generate another script.
 Then check out the differences.
+- Autogenerate BD wrapper
+	- This MUST be added if the top-level design is a BD
+	- The reason is: if the BD has AXI interface, this AXI will need have predefined frequency property (Does not mean it must run on this, just a property.).
+	  By default, it is 100 MHz.
+If an IP is generated from this BD, and used by a larger IP, this frequency cannot be changed, which is VERY unconvenient.
+	  However, if we create a wrapper for the BD, and package the whole project as an IP, then the frequency property can be automatically updated during IP integration.
 - Other settings:
 	- IMPORTANT!
 	- Whatever changes you made via Vivado GUI (e.g., compiling order, xdc order, simulation top file),